BrianKolowitz/data-focused-python/lectures/Topic 06 - Comprehensions and Generators/02 - Lists and List Comprehensions.md

 # Print `feet`
 print(feet)

-# Get all uneven distances
+# Get all odd distances
 uneven = [True if x%2 else False for x in feet]

 # Print `uneven`